Online Course Development Guidelines

 When a different instructor is assigned to teach an existing online (or hybrid) course and the instructor has never taught an online course at MxCC, the instructor needs to fill out the Part II of the Online Course Proposal and go through the same approval process as the new online course.
 Exception may be granted if the instructor has successfully taught the same online course with positive evaluation at one of 12 Connecticut community colleges.

-The proposal submission dates to the Distance Learning office are January 15 for Fall semester’s courses and August 15 for Spring semester’s courses.
-Extension will be granted if the proposal needs to go through the program or department voting approval process.
+The proposal submission dates to the Distance Learning office are January 15 for Fall semester’s courses, August 15 for Spring semester’s courses, and 90 days before the first day of course for winter or summer courses.
+Extension will be granted if the proposal needs to go through the program or academic school voting process.

 The detailed information on the process of online course proposal development and online course development can be found from the following guideline with appendixes.

 For questions about online course proposal process and online course development guidelines, contact Yi Guan-Raczkowski, Director of Distance Learning, at firstname.lastname@example.org or (860) – 343 -5783.